About the Institute for Emerging Leaders

 Mecca Madyun is Faculty Director of Civically Engaged Teaching & Learning at the Center for Civic Engagement and Assistant Professor of Civic Engagement at Drew University.

 With over two decades of experience, Madyun’s expertise spans a broad spectrum.
 Mecca received a BA from University of Pennsylvania in Fine Arts (Graphic Design) and a BFA from University of Colorado Boulder in Dance and Somatics (Body Mind Centering Certificate).
-From dance education administration, design, and instruction with Brooklyn Academy of Music (2019-2023) to Equity, Diversity, Inclusion, and Access (EDIA) facilitation and consulting, Mecca has procured a diverse list of clients such ranging from government agencies to cultural institutions to community-based organizations and communities, supporting holistic cultural shifts.
+From dance education administration, design, and instruction with Brooklyn Academy of Music (2019-2023) to consulting and facilitation, Mecca has procured a diverse list of clients such ranging from government agencies to cultural institutions to community-based organizations and communities, supporting holistic cultural shifts.

-Through her work in EDIA consulting, arts administration, dance education, and creative and professional development, she endeavors to nurture the discovery of one’s authentic self.
-At Drew, she eagerly anticipates building, expanding, and deepening community, partnerships, curriculum, the Drew Action Scholars Program, and her research, framing the interdependence of EDIA and Civic Engagement work as foundational to holistic collective changemaking.
+Through her work in consulting, arts administration, dance education, and creative and professional development, she endeavors to nurture the discovery of one’s authentic self.
+At Drew, she eagerly anticipates building, expanding, and deepening community, partnerships, curriculum, the Drew Action Scholars Program, and her research, framing the interdependence and civic engagement work as foundational to holistic collective changemaking.

 Sean Hewitt